There is a lot that goes into starting a successful small business. The early stages come with a substantial checklist:

 Use a company handbook to highlight all areas that affect employees.
 They should understand any liabilities to which your business is subjected.
 A violation from any member of your team is comes with the same consequences as any violation that comes from you.

 Additionally, employee handbooks help establish company culture, ground rules, job expectations, procedural operations, and other human resources issues.

-Particularly important in 2019, privacy policies outline what a business can do with any customers’ personal or financial information.
+Privacy policies outline what a business can do with any customers’ personal or financial information.
 You must make clear the purposes of any data collection, where that data is stored, who has access to the data, how long the data is held, and where it is sold.